 The right thing is always possible.
 You can write disciplined code, remember every invariant, document every assumption, and produce something correct in any system, no matter how badly designed.
 So the test of an architecture isn’t whether the right thing is possible in it.
 The test is whether the right thing is easier than the wrong thing at the moment a tired developer reaches for the keyboard at 4pm on a Friday.

 In every case, the architecture didn’t enforce correctness.
 It made correctness the path of least resistance.
-Every diagnosis in this post was really the same diagnosis:

 The wrong thing was easier than the right thing.